 Similarities Between Bagua Zhang And Wing Chun

-Bagua is similar to wing chun in that it emphasizes hand strikes over kicking in order to maximize the fighter’s chances of staying on his feet in a real fight.
-However, Bagua emphasizes hand strikes using the palm instead of the fist.
+Bagua is similar to Wing Chun in that it emphasizes hand strikes over kicking in order to maximize the fighter’s chances of staying on his feet in a real fight.
+However, Bagua emphasizes hand strikes using the palm instead of the fist, a technique that sets it apart and showcases its emphasis on dexterity and power through the hands.

 While ground-fighting is not trained, stand-up grappling and throws are trained extensively.

-In addition to the weaponless open-hand techniques, Bagua students also train on a large variety of weapons, including the sword, staff, and spear, as well as sone esoteric weapons such as the deer-honr knives.
+In addition to the weaponless open-hand techniques, Bagua students also train on a large variety of weapons, including the sword, staff, and spear, as well as some esoteric weapons such as the deer-horn knives.
+These weapons training sessions enhance the practitioners’ skills and respect for martial arts history, originating in Beijing with the founder Dong Haichuan.

 The first video below shows techniques from the Cheng lineage, in which the grappling aspects are emphasized.
 At least to my eye, these techniques look graceful, fluid, and effective.
-I especially note the quick precise steps and their timing with strikes, and the instructor’s use of “fa-jing”, or short range shock power.
-The video also shows how spinning techniques, not used in Wing Chun, can be used effectively for offense and defence, with proper positioning and timing.
+I especially note the quick precise steps and their timing with strikes, and the instructor’s use of “fa-jing”, or short-range shock power.
+The video also shows how spinning techniques, not used in Wing Chun, can be used effectively for offense and defense, with proper positioning and timing.

-The second video video shows a wushu forms competition where one of the competitors shows off her bagua form.
-She had won the silver medal the year before in this competition ad displays beautiful stance, balance, flexibility, footowrk and fluid movements that illustrate what Bagua movements look like at a high level of skill.
-If you don’t think that this kind of movement exercise has value in real combat, keep in mind that Connor McGreggor did a lot of movement practice in preparing for his MMA fights.
+The second video shows a wushu forms competition where one of the competitors shows off her Bagua form.
+She had won the silver medal the year before in this competition and displays beautiful stance, balance, flexibility, footwork, and fluid movements that illustrate what Bagua movements look like at a high level of skill.
+If you don’t think that this kind of movement exercise has value in real combat, keep in mind that Conor McGregor did a lot of movement practice in preparing for his MMA fights.

 Paul Matthews